Why consult?

 Which professional should you consult?

-Different professionals often work together to maximize results.
-If in doubt, we recommend that you first consult a physiotherapist so that they can assess your needs and the treatments required for the specific condition of your knee.
-If necessary, they will recommend the right professional(s) to consult in order to best optimize your rehabilitation.
+Different healthcare professionals often work together to maximize results.
+If you are unsure, we recommend consulting a physiotherapist first so they can assess your needs and determine the appropriate treatments based on your specific knee condition.
+If necessary, they will refer you to the appropriate professional(s) to optimize your rehabilitation.

 Why consult a physiotherapist?